OpenWaterAnalytics/EPyT/paper/paper.md

 eta_bar = 0.02								# Specify maximum uncertainty 2%
 ```

 We consider a suitable number of  Monte Carlo Simulations (we use 100 epochs for computational convenience, however, more simulations would provide a more accurate estimation of the bounds).
+Starting from the current time,  we run the simulations for 56 hours for each randomized scenario, the computed pressure measurements are recorded.

 ```python
 nsim = 100							# Select number of simulations